-Today in 2015: New Horizons at Pluto | EarthSky.org
+Today in 2015: New Horizons at Pluto | EarthSky

 — NASA New Horizons (@NASANewHorizons) July 15, 2015

-Consider that our solar system consists of four rocky inner planets (Earth, Mars, Venus and Mercury) and four outer gas giants (Jupiter, Saturn, Uranus and Neptune).
-In the terminology of astronomers, Pluto and its largest moon, Charon, belong to a third category known as ice dwarfs, or plutoids.
-These outer worlds have solid surfaces like the inner planets, or like the moons of the outer planets.
-But they are made mostly of ices.
-When the New Horizons mission was being planned, it was a high priority for NASA to learn about the outer ice dwarfs in our solar system’s Kuiper Belt, which is an outer region populated by icy objects ranging in size from boulders to dwarf planets like Pluto.

-New Horizons is the only spacecraft so far to obtain images from objects in the Kuiper Belt.
-It showed us that – like the asteroid belt between Mars and Jupiter, the Kuiper Belt is populated by objects made individual by their unique environments and evolutions.
-For example, another stunning finding of New Horizons was that of ice mountains on Pluto, with peaks jutting as high as 11,000 feet (3,500 meters) above Pluto’s surface, along an equatorial region near the base of The Heart.
-Scientists quickly realized that these mountains on Pluto likely formed no more than 100 million years ago, making them extremely young in contrast to the 4.56-billion-year age of our solar system.
-Jeff Moore, a New Horizons imaging team member, commented at the time:
+Another stunning discovery by New Horizons was finding ice mountains on Pluto, with peaks jutting as high as 11,000 feet (3,500 meters) above Pluto’s surface.
+The mountains lie along Pluto’s equatorial region near the base of The Heart.
+Scientists think that these mountains likely formed no more than 100 million years ago, making them extremely young in contrast to the 4.56-billion-year age of our solar system.
+Jeff Moore, a New Horizons imaging team member, said:

 This is one of the youngest surfaces we’ve ever seen in the solar system.